tholoz/rusho/readme.txt

-Try to run the RushHourTest main on different txt files, with different solvers!
+Try to run the RushHourTest main on different txt files with different solvers!